 You are a parent concerned with your kids dental health, you have more in common with your Tampa dentist than you think.
 Many moms and dads—even Tampa dentists—struggle to keep their children’s mouths and teeth clean.
 Dr. Tindell is a father of two– ages 33, 37.
 “As you can imagine, there can be a wide range of behavior on who wants to brush and who doesn’t in our house,” he says.
-“I’m not just a Tampa dentist, I’m their dad, so making sure they’re establishing good habits early on is important to me.”
+“I’m not just a best dentist in Tampa FL, I’m their dad, so making sure they’re establishing good habits early on is important to me.”

 To keep your family’s smiles strong, try some of tricks of the trade from dentist moms and dads: